Canada’s Intellectual Property Firm

 Examiner Requisitions

 Examiners have been issuing Examiner Requisitions (Office Actions) throughout.
-However, processing of applicant responses to Examiner Requisitions, and getting them back to examiners for consideration has been significantly delayed.
+However, processing of Applicant responses to Examiner Requisitions and getting them back to Examiners for consideration has been significantly delayed.
 As a result, we have noticed significant delays in second Examiner Requisitions and/or Allowances based on responses filed since July 2024.
+Further, due to delays in processing voluntary amendments, some Examiner Requisitions have been based on outdated information.
+CIPO has relaxed the requirements for withdrawal of Examiner Requisitions in some cases.

 Expedited examination

-Requests for expedited examination (either through PPH or otherwise) had not been processed since July 2024, but have resumed in May 2025.
-CIPO has indicated that all expedited examination requests submitted before May 2025 have now been processed, and confirmation that the request was compliant can be verified in the Canadian Patents Database, as the Office will no longer issue written confirmation of compliance.
-CIPO has confirmed that, though these cases have been processed, there exist many expedited examination cases that are significantly past the service standard or performance target for examination.
+Requests for expedited examination (either through PPH or otherwise) had not been processed between July 2024 and May 2025.
+CIPO has indicated that all expedited examination requests submitted before September 2025 have now been processed, and confirmation that the request was compliant can be verified in the Canadian Patents Database, as the Office will no longer issue written confirmation of compliance.
+CIPO has confirmed that, though these cases have been processed, there exist many expedited examination cases that are significantly past the service standard or performance target for examination, but correcting this is a priority of the Office.

 Requests for Continued Examination

-Requests for Continued Examination (RCE) have started being processed and added to examiners’ workflow, with CIPO currently processing requests from June/July 2024.
+Requests for Continued Examination are being timely processed and added to Examiners’ workflow, with CIPO currently processing Requests from September 2025.
 Acknowledgements are not being generated, but confirmation of the request can be verified in the Canadian Patent Database.

 Allowances

-There were no Notices of Allowance issued between July and November 2024.
+There were no Notices of Allowance issued between July and November.
 Since November, we have started to see Notices of Allowances being issued, more recently at an improved pace.
-CIPO has indicated that the backlog of Notices of Allowance received from examiners has been cleared to early March 2025.
+CIPO has indicated that the backlog of Notices of Allowance received from examiners has been cleared to mid-June 2025.

 Grant